vidhyagowda-232/Code-Clause-Internship-Tasks/README.md

 This repository contains Python code that can help detect fraudulent transactions using various ML models and artificial neural networks.
 The code has been tested on a publicly available dataset containing credit card transactions, and the results have been quite promising.

-Different ML models such as Logistic Regression, Decision Trees, Random Forest, and Artificial Neural Networks have been implemnted to classify transactions as genuine or fraudulent.
+Different ML models such as Logistic Regression, Decision Trees and Random Forest have been implemnted to classify transactions as genuine or fraudulent.
 We have used metrics such as accuracy, precision, recall, and F1-score to evaluate the performance of the models.